alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

     is not big enough.
 Some engineering work might allow us to re-use the result, but we'll stick with retrying from scratch for simplicity.

-We will use `JSON` as the serialization format: both Haskell and Swift have good support for automatically deriving JSON instances and it is easier to guarantee JSON instances match than binary order-and-alignment-dependent serialization instances.
+We will use `JSON` as the serialization format: this choice is motivated primarily by convenience because Swift can derive JSON instances for datatypes out of the box (without incurring in extra dependencies), and in Haskell we can use `aeson` to the same effect.
+In practice, it could be best to use a format such as CBOR or Borsh which are binary formats optimised for compactness and serialization performance.

 ## Haskell's Perspective